An example of rotationally symmetric $Q_{n-1}$-translators and a non-existence theorem in $\mathbb{R}^{n+1}$: Introduction

 such that $u\to\infty$ when $|x|\to n^{-1}$. \end{theorem}

-Then, we derive the following tangential principle for $Q_k$-translators. \begin{theorem} Let $k>0$ and $M_1,M_2\subset\rr^{n+1}$ be two embedded connected $Q_k$-translators in the $x_{n+1}$-direction such that \begin{enumerate} \item $M_1$ is strictly convex. \item The principal curvatures of $M_2$ are in the cone $\Gamma_{k+1}\cap\set{\lambda\geq 0}$. \end{enumerate} Assume that there exists an interior point $p\in M_1\cap M_2$ such that the tangent spaces coincide at $p$.
-If $M_1$ lies one side of $M_2$, then both hypersurfaces coincide. \end{theorem} Finally, by combining the above theorems, we prove by standard arguments the main result. \begin{theorem} There are no entire $Q_{n-1}$-translators in $\rr^{n+1}$ such that its principal curvatures belong to $\Gamma_{n}$. \end{theorem} We summarize the structure of the paper as follows: In Section \ref{sec2} we state the equations for rotationally symmetric $Q_k$-translators that we use along this paper.
+Then, we derive an interior and a boundary tangential principle for $Q_k$-translators. \begin{theorem} Let $k>0$ and $M_1,M_2\subset\rr^{n+1}$ be two embedded connected $Q_k$-translators in the $x_{n+1}$-direction such that \begin{enumerate} \item $M_1$ is strictly convex. \item The principal curvatures of $M_2$ are in the cone $\Gamma_{k+1}\cap\set{\lambda\geq 0}$. \end{enumerate} Then, \begin{enumerate} \item[(a)] (\textbf{Interior principle}) Assume that there exists an interior point $p\in M_1\cap M_2$ such that the tangent spaces coincide at $p$.
+If $M_1$ lies at one side of $M_2$, then both hypersurfaces coincide.

+\item[(b)] (\textbf{Boundary principle}) Assume that the boundaries $\partial M_i$ lie in the same hyperplane $\Pi$ and the intersection of $M_i$ with $\Pi$ is transversal.
+If $M_1$ lies at one side of $M_2$ and there exist $p\in \partial M_1\cap \partial M_2$ such that the tangent spaces coincide, then both hypersurfaces coincide. \end{enumerate} \end{theorem} Finally, by combining the above theorems, we prove by standard arguments the main results. \begin{theorem} There are no entire $Q_{n-1}$-translators in $\rr^{n+1}$ such that their principal curvatures belong to $\Gamma_{n}$. \end{theorem}

+Moreover, by the Methods of Moving Planes of Alexandrov, we show that the solution found in Theorem \ref{T1} is unique among any other strictly convex $Q_{n-1}$-translator asymptotic to the cylinder $\Sp^{n-1}(r_n)\times\rr$. \begin{theorem} The only $Q_{n-1}$-translators in $\rr^{n+1}$ such that their principal curvatures belong to $\Gamma_{n}$ and is asymptotic to the cylinder $\Sp^{n-1}(r_n)\times\rr$ is the one found in Theorem \ref{T1}.
+Here $r_n=1$ if $n=2$ and $n^{-1}$ if $n>2$. \end{theorem} The structure of the paper is summarized as follows: In Section \ref{sec2} we state the equations for rotationally symmetric $Q_k$-translators that we use along this paper.
 In Section \ref{sec3} we show an explicit $Q_{1}$-translator in $\rr^3$ and prove Theorem \ref{T1}.
 In Section \ref{sec 4} we prove Theorem \ref{T2} and Theorem \ref{T3}.
+Finally, in section \ref{sec 5} we prove Theorem \ref{T4}.

-\textbf{Acknowledge:} The author would like to thank F. Martín and M. S\'aez for bringing this problem to his attention and for all the support they have provided.
-Furthermore, he would like to thank A. Martinez-Triviño for his advice and encouragement about this topic.
+\textbf{Acknowledgment:} The author would like to thank F. Martín and M. S\'aez for bringing this problem to his attention and for all the support they have provided.
+Furthermore, I would like to thank A. Martinez-Triviño for his advice and encouragement about this topic.